Agile: It’s Not Just for Software Developers Anymore

 Agile is a huge buzzword in software development.
 Other terms include “Scrum,” sprint, iteration, stand-up meetings, project charter, etc.

-While non-software development enterprises may not be using these terms, they have incorporated many of the basics of agile in their own project management.
+While non-software development enterprises may not be using these terms, they have incorporated many of the basics of agile (read more on why choose Agile) in their own project management.
 In fact, many of the techniques of agile development have been used in non-IT areas for years – standup meetings, visual management, prioritization, and division of projects into smaller iterations.

 Toward a Definition